 5f.
+December, 1971

-- 9. General orders - Messages from the House of Representatives - 10.
-Conference committee reports - majority and minority reports - 10.
-Presentation of petitions and memorials - 11.
-Consideration of resolutions and memorials - 11.
-Introduction of resolutions and memorials - -12.
+- 9. General orders - Conference committee reports - majority and minority reports - 11.
+Consideration of resolutions and memorials - Messages from the House of Representatives - Presentation of petitions and memorials - 11.
+Introduction of resolutions and memorials - 12.
 Introduction of bills and first reading by title